Sqbika/UNO/README.md

 * Auto sorted player columns based on current points
 * Numpad based navigation and point adding system
 * Semi-dynamic point tracking system
+* Round starter indicator
+  * Now it shows who will begin the said round with green background on the points below name.